 Those who have lower income may receive a larger credit to help cover the cost of their insurance.
 When an individual enrolls for insurance through the Marketplace, they can choose to have the Marketplace compute an estimated credit that is paid to the insurance company to lower what the individual pays for their monthly premiums (advance payments of the premium tax credit, or APTC).
 Or, the individual can choose to get all of the benefit of the credit when they file their tax return for the year.
 If the taxpayer chooses to have advance payments of the premium tax credit made on their behalf, they must reconcile the amount paid in advance with the actual credit that is computed when they file their tax return.
 Either way, the the taxpayer must complete Form 8962, Premium Tax Credit (PTC) and attach it to their tax return for the year.

 In general, individuals and families may be eligible for the premium tax credit if their household income for the year is at least 100 percent but no more than 400 percent of the federal poverty line for their family size.
 The federal poverty guidelines — sometimes referred to as the “federal poverty line” or FPL — state an income amount that is considered poverty level for the year based on family size.
 The Department of Health and Human Services (HHS) determines the federal poverty guideline amounts annually.
 The government generally adjusts the income limits annually for inflation.
 The Federal Register publishes a chart reflecting these amounts at the beginning of each calendar year.
 HHS provides three federal poverty guidelines: one for residents of the 48 contiguous states and D.C., one for Alaska residents and one for Hawaii residents.
 For purposes of the premium tax credit, eligibility for a certain year is based on the most recently published set of federal poverty guidelines on the first day of the annual open enrollment period.
-For residents of one of the 48 contiguous states or Washington, D.C., the following illustrates when household income would be at least 100 percent but no more than 400 percent of the federal poverty line in computing your premium tax credit for 2015:

 If the household income exceeds 400% of the ranges for the taxpayer's family, no Premium Tax Credit is allowed and any taxpayer that received an Advanced Premium Tax Credit when they purchased minimum essential health coverage through the Marketplace or state exchange will be required to repay the APTC when they file their their tax return.